Causal Holography of Traversing Flows: On the trajectory spaces for traversally generic flows

-{\bf Remark 2.2. } It is desirable to find a more direct proof of Theorem \ref{th2.2}, the proof that will validate Whitney's property $\tilde{\mathsf B}$ geometrically, without relying on the heavy general theorems claiming: ``the semianalytic sets are Whitney spaces".
+{\bf Remark 2.2. } It is desirable to find a more direct proof of Theorem \ref{th2.2}, the proof that will validate Whitney's property $\tilde{\mathsf B}$ geometrically, without relying on the heavy general theorems that claim: ``semi-analytic sets are Whitney spaces".
 In fact, the discriminant varieties in $\R^d_{\mathsf{coef}}$ that correspond to various combinatorial patterns $\omega$ for real divisors of real $d$-polynomials, do have remarkable intersection patterns for their tangent spaces and cones (see \cite{K4}).
-Perhaps, these properties of discriminant varieties should be in the basis of any ``more geometrical" proof.
+Perhaps, these properties of discriminant varieties should be in the basis of a ``more geometrical" proof. $\diamondsuit$